BEPS (Base Erosion and Profit Shifting) - managing the impact on your business

 The framework imposes a top-up tax on profits arising in jurisdictions where the effective tax rate, as determined under a complex set of principles, is below 15%.

-For UK tax purposes, the Pillar Two rules are included within Finance Act (no.2) Act 2023 and come into effect for accounting periods beginning on or after 31 December 2023.
+For UK tax purposes, the Pillar Two rules are included within Finance Act (no.2) Act 2023 and are in effect for accounting periods beginning on or after 31 December 2023.

 Another consequence of the evolution of the digital economy and digitised businesses is the proliferation of taxes levied by individual countries on digital rather than physical presence, i.e., digital service taxes (DSTs), over the past several years.
 Many countries view DSTs as a mechanism to raise revenue.